gauri-sharmaa/BenchmarkingMAS/ACI_SIM/README.md

 # ACI_SIM: Python A2A Agent Cascade/Compromise Injection Simulation

 This version of the repo is a work in progress.
-This is the PocTestOutput: https://docs.google.com/document/d/1GRH9rbLrGjH9euZYFRLsdBaTRWU2CqWguVPm3IcW03E/edit?usp=sharing
+This is the POC Test Output: https://docs.google.com/document/d/1GRH9rbLrGjH9euZYFRLsdBaTRWU2CqWguVPm3IcW03E/edit?usp=sharing

 This repository contains a refactored version of the ACI (Agent Cascade/Compromise Injection) simulation, built on the standardized [Python A2A protocol](https://a2aprotocol.ai/).
 It demonstrates a multi-agent research pipeline with strict trust behavior and supports payload injection for security research.